Philipp-Sc/cosmos-rust-bot/README.md

 - Showcase how to use [cosmos-rust](https://github.com/cosmos/cosmos-rust/)
 - Rust

-## Use Case #1

-- Lookup on-chain information and subscribe to get notified on state changes.
-- Easy access via Telegram bot.

-## Use Case #2

-- Set notifications (events) to trigger/execute on-chain actions.
-(Send, Execute Contract,..)
-- Requires: You to manage a (Linux) Server and provide a wallet seed phrase.
-- Secure acces via Signal Messenger.

 ## Features
 > This roadmap is intended to outline the general direction for CRB.
 It does not represent a commitment, guarantee, obligation, or promise to deliver any feature.